IHCD Emergency Medical Technician – (Bank)

-MET-Medical Ambulance Station and deployment throughout the UK.
+MET-Medical Ambulance Station and deployment throughout the UK – Currently looking for staff in Reading and the surrounding areas.

 Job Specific Responsibilities